 How to Make Your Website Serve Pages Faster?

 I made this list for CNN but it might be useful for any website owner.
-CNN.com HTML source code has a hidden message.
+In the HTML source code on any CNN.com page, there is a hidden message.
 CNN Labs team asks for ways to speed up their website.

 This article was originally published on CodeProject.com